amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 census <- merge(census, zipcode, by.x='Zip', by.y='zip')
 ```

 Finally, we reach the heart of our mapping goal, we download a map of the United States using **ggmap**.
+For a more detailed introduction to ggmap, check out this [article](http://stat405.had.co.nz/ggmap.pdf) from one of its creators.
+The **get_map** function downloads the map as an image.
 We opt for zoom level 4 (which works well to cover the US), and request a colored, terrain-type map (versus satellite or black and white, etc.):

 ```r